 “The price pressure in respect of other consumer goods remains reasonably tame,” Elna Moolman, Johannesburg-based economist at Macquarie Group, said in a note to clients.
+That “would arguably support the SARB’s [South African Reserve Bank] comments in recent speeches that the pass-through from rand weakness might be somewhat shallower than usual,” she said.

 The upside risks to inflation from a weaker rand don’t automatically imply the benchmark rate will be increased because of slow economic growth, Reserve Bank governor Gill Marcus said yesterday.
 Price increases are limiting the room the Reserve Bank has to cut lending rates to boost a slowing economy, she said.
 The central bank kept the repurchase rate at 5% last month.